caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 [^4]: EPrints is a highly customizable system.
 That customization can happen at any of three levels, you change the vanilla EPrints, you change an EPrints instance, you overwrite module behavior with a customized replacement.

-[^5]: The disk0 folder is where both the EPrint XML is stored as well as any media (e.g. pdf, image file, audio file).
+[^5]: The disk0 folder is where both the EPrints XML is stored as well as any media (e.g. pdf, image file, audio file).

 [^6]: AWS has a hosted RDBMS (relational database manage system) that appears to your application as if it is MySQL (what EPrints uses).
 There are edge cases particularly when your record data has problematic character encodings (i.e. not UTF-8) that make this swap a project in itself.
 The actual migration would be existing MySQL/MariaDB to a clean copy with all encodings fixed MariaDB then dump and restore into AWS's RDBMS.
 Starting from a clean slate with RDBMS on the other hand is most trivial (basic sort out the connection string and permissions).